If you or a loved one is seeking a life of recovery, please call 702.399.2769.

-For over 100 years, The Salvation Army has been providing assistance to people with a variety of physical and social afflictions through its United States based Adult Rehabilitation Programs (ARPs).
+For over 100 years, The Salvation Army has been providing assistance to people with a variety of physical and social afflictions through its United States based Adult Rehabilitation Centers (ARCs).

-The ARP is made possible with the support of
+The ARC is made possible with the support of